fsvh/pacifica-icon-theme/README.md

 If you find a bug please report it to [Launchpad](https://launchpad.net/~fsvh/+archive/pacifica-icon-theme) or [GitHub](https://github.com/fsvh/pacifica-icon-theme).

 ###Changelog

+  * Update Sun, 20 Oct 2013 with 54 icons have been added

   * Update Tue, 01 Oct 2013 with 62 icons have been added